AdhamSalem21/RoboProject/README.md

 The end result is as expected where the robot icon reaches the target while avoiding all obstacles.
 ![End result](End.png)

 ## Methodology

+## Improvements
+Our code runs perfectly and the algorithm to avoid the obstacle and reach the target works smoothly.
+However, we could not execute the algorithem to make the robot avoid the walls of the maze correctly.
+We had two approaches in mind, One is to make a list of the walls coordinates and make the robot avoid those coordinates but we got an error stating that the list is too ambigous.
+The second approach was to create rectangular blocks that cover the walls of the maze but we could not comprehend how to make a comparison between the vehicle coordinates and the coordinates of said blocks.